 - Rhys Darby from Flight of the Conchords has been asked on multiple occasions to manage peoples bands, where he's given a response along the lines of "First, my name is Rhys, second, I only play a manager on TV, and thirdly, not a very good one."

-- When Christopher Moltisanti was "whacked" from The Sopranos, actor Michael Imperioli said that he had been receiving flowers as condolence - for his own death!
+- When Christopher Moltisanti was "whacked" from The Sopranos, Michael Imperioli said that he had been receiving flowers as condolence - for his own death!

 - A shoplifter once surrendered to uniformed actors on the set of Homicide: Life on the Street, believing them to be real law enforcement personnel.